-There is a natural candidate for our dynamic approach.
-It is the Glauber dynamic (see \cite{chandgotia2015entropyminimal} for details).
-This dynamic would be sufficient for the simpler model of graph homomorphisms to~$\mathbb{Z}$.
-However, using the Glauber dynamic does not work for the more complicated model of graph homomorphisms to a tree~$\mathcal{T}$.
-Heuristically, this can be understood from the observation that the simple random walk on a tree is not commutative and tends to diverge.
-We overcome this technical obstacle by modifying the dynamic.
-More precisely, we add to the original Glauber dynamic an extra non-local resampling step.
-Even after this modification, the Glauber dynamic does not conserve the distance between two states.
-We circumvent this technical obstacle by introducing a suitable quantity called depth.
-It turns out the modified Glauber dynamic conserves this quantity.
-This allows us to apply the Azuma-Hoeffding inequality and deduce concentration in this quantity.
+The natural process for our dynamical approach is the Glauber dynamics (see \cite{chandgotia2015entropyminimal} for details).
+This choice would be fine for studying graph homomorphisms to~$\mathbb{Z}$.
+However, using the Glauber dynamics does not work for the more complicated model of graph homomorphisms to a tree~$\mathcal{T}$.
+Heuristically, this can be understood from the observation that two simple random walks on a tree tend to diverge.
+We overcome this technical obstacle by two adaptations.
+On the one hand, we add to the original Glauber dynamics an extra non-local resampling step.
+On the other hand, we introduce a suitable quantity called depth.
+It turns out the modified Glauber dynamics conserves this quantity.
+This allows us to apply the Azuma-Hoeffding inequality and deduce concentration in depth.
 We then show that concentration in depth is sufficient for deducing our variational principle. \\

-The local surface tension~$\ent(s_1, \ldots, s_m)$ is defined as the limit of suitable chosen microscopic entropy i.e.
+The main ingredients for the proof of a variational principle (see~\eqref{e_general_variational_principle} or Theorem~\ref{p_main_result_variational_principle}) are the equivalence of the different notions of the local surface tension, that the local surface tension is bounded from below, and that it is convex.
+For the equivalence, let us have a closer look at the definition of the local surface tension~$\ent(s)$.
+As usual, the local surface tension~$\ent(s)$ is defined as the limit of microscopic entropies~$\Ent_n$ on a box~$S_n$ with suitable chosen boundary conditions~(see Section~\ref{s_local_surface_tension}) i.e.

+The freedom of choosing different boundary conditions leads to a-priori different notions of the local surface tension.
+In particular, choosing the boundary condition to be a fixed state~$h_s$ with slope~$s$ leads to the notion of surface tension~$\ent^{\tt fixed}$ which is associated to fixed boundary conditions.
+Allowing the boundary condition to be any state~$g$ that is close to~$h_s$ leads to the notion of surface tension~$\ent^{\tt fluct}$ which is associated to fluctuating boundary conditions.
+Allowing periodic boundary conditions with slope~$s$ leads to the notion of surface tension~$\ent^{\tt per}$ which is associated to fluctuating boundary conditions. \\

+A crucial ingredient for deducing a variational principle~\eqref{e_general_variational_principle} is that those a-priori distinct notions of the local surface tension are equivalent i.e.